November 2020, Madrid, Spain

 In this way, the critical gap obtained can be used to calibrate and validate the microsimulation program, such as Aimsun or VISSIM, and thus cover the entire range of traffic in the same road configuration.
 Finally, all the data collected using GoodVision's platform will be adopted to evaluate the operation of the traffic according to the Level of Service.

-Besides this methodology, which uses drone videos and the GoodVision platform to extract driving behavior parameters, there are also other recourses with data from publicly accessible trajectory datasets, such as the highD dataset (German), the NGSIM dataset (USA), and open data portals (Canada), which may significantly
+Besides this methodology, which uses drone videos and the GoodVision platform to extract driving behaviour parameters, there are also other recourses with data from publicly accessible trajectory datasets, such as the highD dataset (German), the NGSIM dataset (USA), and open data portals (Canada), which may significantly

 contribute to this period of prosperity of traffic flow studies.